monsoonmaelstrom/book2/book2.md

 “You were growing it and you never told me?”
 I ask, mildly outraged.

 “Of course I didn’t tell you.
-You would have smoked it faster than I could grow it,” he tells me, which fair.
+You would have smoked it faster than I could grow it,” he answers, which fair.

 “Dimmi?
 You guys are going to smoke dimmi?”
 Michael asks, with what sounds like a hint of reproach in his voice.